-- License, permit, or privilege to drive will be revoked or denied for at least one year, if he or she refuses to take the test. - License, permit, or privilege to drive will be suspended, revoked, denied, or placed in probationary status if the test is administered and indicates a BAC of 0.08 or more for individuals 21 years old or older.
-Washington State has a zero-tolerance policy (0.0 BAC) for drivers under 21.
+- License, permit, or privilege to drive will be revoked or denied if he or she refuses to take the test. - License, permit, or privilege to drive will be suspended, revoked, denied, or placed in probationary status if the test is administered and indicates a BAC of 0.08 or more for individuals 21 years old or older.
+Washington State has a zero tolerance policy (0.0 BAC) for drivers under 21.